learn-co-curriculum/programming-univbasics-nds-green-grocer/README.md

   * `Array`: a collection of coupon `Hash`es
 * Returns:
   * A ***new*** `Array`.
-Its members will be a mix of the item `Hash`es and, where applicable, the "Item w/ Coupon" `Hash`.
+Its members will be a mix of the item `Hash`es and, where applicable, the "ITEM W/COUPON" `Hash`.
 Rules for application are described below.

 _Example:_